 - 1. Login to the Admin panel as admin.
 See Connect to the Admin panel. - 2.
 From the Admin panel, click a Channel; the menu expands. - 3.
 Click Streaming; the channel's Streaming page opens. - 4.
 Scroll to the Stream to a server section of the page. - 5.
-Click the Publish drop-down menu. - 6.
-Choose using RTSP announce from the drop-down menu.
+From the Admin panel, scroll to the Publish Stream menu option.
+The Publish Stream page opens. - 6.
+Click the Publishdrop-down menu. - 7.
+Choose RTSP announce from the drop-down menu.

-- 7. If there are no Start and Stop streaming buttons on-screen, click Apply; the page refreshes and the Start and Stop streaming buttons appear. - 8.
-If streaming is enabled (started), click the Stop streaming button (next to the Publish Status label); streaming is disabled. - 9.
+- 8. If there are no Start and Stop streaming buttons on-screen, click Apply; the page refreshes and the Start and Stop streaming buttons appear. - 9.
+If streaming is enabled (started), click the Stop streaming button (next to the Publish Status label); streaming is disabled. - 10.
 Enter the ingestion point url provided by the CDN or media server. - Check the Use TCP for RTP stream checkbox.
-Verify which transport protocols your CDN provider supports. - 11.
+Verify which transport protocols your CDN provider supports. - 12.
 Enter a user name and password.